Tuplanolla/dez/notes.md

 Instance fields contain the verb `is`, while plain fields do not.
 For example, we would have `bin_op_is_assoc :> IsAssoc bin_op` and `bin_op_assoc : forall x y z : A, x + (y + z) = (x + y) + z`.

+### Class Duality

+When defining things in `Offers`, use a context with only `Has` things in it, without implicit generalization.

+When defining things in `Provides`, use a context with only `Is` things in it, with implicit generalization.

 ### Name Playground